mikepapadim/llama2.tornadovm.java/README.md

 # An extension of the Llama2.java implementation, accelerated with GPUs by using TornadoVM

 This repository provides an implementation of [llama2.java](https://github.com/mukel/llama2.java), extended to use the Vector API and [TornadoVM](https://github.com/beehive-lab/TornadoVM) for acceleration.
-Additionally, developers can optionally run with three different vector types, Vector4, Vector8 or Vector16, optimized by TornadoVM.

 ## Prerequisites
 * **JDK 21+**: This is essential as the project uses the [Project Panama](https://openjdk.org/projects/panama/) for native memory allocation.